-Sacrificial anodes are cast with high-efficiency alloys and are characterized by being light-weight and having a high amperage output.
-They can function economically and efficiently without any maintenance during the operating period to control the corrosion.
-Furthermore, after installation, there are no labor costs involved and no electrical supply is required.
+As sacrificial anodes are cast with high-efficiency alloys, they are lightweight, have a high amperage output and can function economically and efficiently without any maintenance throughout the operating period or need of an external power source.
+That means no added labor costs or extra electrical supply post-installation.